matteomattei/matteomattei.github.io/_posts/2008-06-29-script-to-remove-svn-directories-from-a-project.md

 layout: post
 permalink: /script-to-remove-svn-directories-from-a-project/
 categories:
-  - Bash
+  - bash
-  - Linux
+  - linux
-  - SVN
+  - svn
-tags:
-  - Tricks
+  - tricks
 ---
 When you want to distribute your own sources without any .svn directories is sufficient to create an export of the project with this command: